josband/josband/README.md

 ### Hi there 👋

+My name is Jonah Osband.
+I just finished up my internship with BNY Mellon as a Software Engineer and I am entering my last semester at the University of Pittsburgh
 <!--
 **josband/josband** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.